indranilroy321/Slide-Game-Puzzle/README.md

 ⭐This program is written in Python language using Pygame module for graphics and animations.

-⭐This program is written for absolute beginners with every line of the code explained in great detail.
+⭐This program is for absolute beginners with every line of the code explained in great detail.